Devrajsingh-ux/Aren/README.md

 - Ask for time/date
 - Search the web
-- Set reminders
 - Launch applications
 - Have casual conversations
 - Ask about A.R.E.N's identity
-- Request jokes or motivation
+- Request information about topics
-- Get weather reactions
+- Get help with commands
+- System operations and monitoring

 ## Project Structure